antenna-research/supertickets/README.md

 √ Anybody can view events and tickets, but you have to login to add a new ticket or comment.

+## User stories

+  - As a customer I want to see max.
+4 events on a page and be able to click 'next' to see more pages of events if there are more.
+  - As a customer I only want to see events that are not finished yet √ As a customer I want to view a list of tickets when I click on an event √ As a customer I want to view ticket details when I click on a ticket in the ticket list √ As a customer I want to see what the fraud-risk is for a specific ticket √ As a customer I want to be able to login, or sign up if I don't have an account yet √ As a logged in customer I want to add a ticket (for a specific event) that shows up on the event page with a title, picture, price and description
+  - As an author of the ticket I want to be able to edit a ticket's description, price and picture (other logged in customers cannot do this! only authors and admins) √ As a logged in customer I want to be able to create events with a name, picture (logo), date and description √ As a customer I can see some color (red/yellow/green) indicating the fraud risk of a ticket for all tickets in the all tickets list

 ## !!
 Fraud risk algorithm !!